jvelilla/wrap_libgit2_old/Readme.md

 [Guide to linking libgit2](https://libgit2.org/docs/guides/build-and-link/) on various platforms

+On Linux to install version 0.28.3 you will need to do the following.

+	$ mkdir build
+	$ cd build
+	$ cmake ..
+	$ sudo cmake --build . --target install

 Optionally you can use [vckpg](https://github.com/Microsoft/vcpkg), a C++ Library Manager for Windows, Linux, and MacOS.

 Windows example